Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

   GROUP BY customer_id, f_name, l_name, date_trunc("DD", order_timestamp)

--- What I dont uderstand is 1) why the gold table is live and not Streaming live, -- 2 why when readin from silver table
+-- What I dont uderstand is 1) why the gold table is live and not Streaming live, -- 2 why when readin FROM silver table

 ```